Classes

 Acro

 Acro dance is a blend of dance and gymnastics focusing on strength, flexibility and tumbling.
 Through time and progressions, dancers will be able to achieve skills safely and be able to perform them on the floor in routines.
-Acro student are encouraged and should be taking a jazz class.
+Acro students should be taking a jazz class.
 Acro students may take exams from Level 1 onwards.

 Jazz